 I was sentenced to one year in jail with work release approved and given two days to turn myself in.
 I turned myself in and then waited in jail for 5 days until transferring to the work release facility.
 I contacted the sheriffs office because my MRD was wrong and they said I was correct and was...
 Read more »

 If you were sentenced to 1 year in jail with work release authorized, and spent 5 days in jail before you entered the work release program, that 5 days jail will count against the 1 year sentence.
 If something else is going on with the judge's order, you need to appeal the decision.
-If it was a...Read more »
+If it was...Read more »

 Now that the ticket has been corrected, it is like any other ticket.
 You go to court and see what sort of plea bargain the prosecutor will offer you.
 You can hire an attorney to represent you.
-Once you know what the prosecutor's final plea bargain offer is, you will need to make a decision - accept...Read more »
+Once you know what the prosecutor's final plea bargain offer is, you will need to make a decision -...Read more »

 I got a mandatory summons for doing 77 in a 55 zone in Commerce City, CO.
 I moved to CA state the week after this happened.
 I got my court date and I can afford to pay the fine but traveling to CO is a hassle and I cannot afford that.
 I don't have any other moving or non-moving violations.
-Is there...
+Is...
 Read more »

 I have a day off for a dr appointment the following week of my next scheduled court date.
 I attempted to find a dr appt for the same date but was unable.
 I am sheduled for a prelim or disposition hearing the week prior to the dr appointment.